GeorgeCozmaAzur/RenderEngine/README.md

 ### simplemodel
 Loads a model with all the necessary render elements to render it on the screen.

+### clothsimulation
+Basic cloth simulation using mass-spring system and euler integration

 ### deferred
 Deferred lighting technique that iterates through all lights in the fragment shader to calculate light values.